Alpha Morph is an early research prototype. Expect bugs, rough edges, and breaking changes. Help us build it →

 # Inspect recorded agent work

-$ morph tap summary # overview of recorded runs
+$ morph inspect summary # overview of recorded runs

-$ morph tap inspect <run> # grouped steps (prompts, tools, files)
+$ morph inspect show <run> # grouped steps (prompts, tools, files)

-$ morph traces target-context <ref> # the code the agent was working on
+$ morph inspect target <ref> # the code the agent was working on

-$ morph traces final-artifact <ref> # what the agent produced
+$ morph inspect artifact <ref> # what the agent produced

 # Policy, certification, gating